Esoteric interpretation of the Quran: In Sufism

 The most important author of esoteric interpretation prior to the 11th century was Sulami (d.
 1021 CE); without his work, most of the very early Sufi commentaries would not have been preserved.
 Sulami's major commentary was a book named haqaiq al-tafsir ("Truths of Exegesis"), a compilation of commentaries of earlier Sufis.

 Sahl Tustari (d.
 896) was among the most important mystics in the early formative period of Islamic mysticism.
 His commentary (tafsir al-Quran al-azim) was compiled later by his disciples and preserved, as a commentary on the Quran.
 Tustari's commentary does not comprise interpretations of every single verse, but there are comments on a selection of verses.

-A Sufi commentary of the Quran is attributed to Jafar al-Sadiq (Tafsir Imam Ja'far al-Sadiq), but its authenticity remains suspect.
-It conveys a spurious textual tradition and has little reliable material, but the items cited on Jafar Sadiq's authority in Sulami's book appear to be based on identifiable chains of transmitters.
+A Sufi commentary of the Quran is attributed to Ja'far al-Sadiq (Tafsir Imam Ja'far al-Sadiq), but its authenticity remains suspect.
+It conveys a spurious textual tradition and has little reliable material, but the items cited on Ja'far al-Sadiq's authority in Sulami's book appear to be based on identifiable chains of transmitters.

 From the 11th century, several other works appear such as commentaries by Qushayri (d.
 1074), Daylami (d.
 1193), Shirazi (d.
 1209), and Suhrawardi (d.
 1234).
 These works include material from Sulami's books as well as the author's own contributions.
 Many works are written in Persian, such as the works of Maybudi (d.
 1135) kashaf al-asrar ("the unveiling of the secrets").

 Rumi (d.
 1273) wrote a vast amount of mystical poetry in his book Mathnawi.
 Rumi makes heavy use of the Quran in his poetry, a feature that is sometimes omitted in translations of his work.
 Rumi's manner of incorporating Quranic verses into his poetry is notable in that he does not use them as prooftexts but intertwines Quranic verses with his poetry.

 Simnani (d.
 1336) wrote two influential works of esoteric exegesis on the Quran.
 He reconciled notions of God's manifestation through and in the physical world with the sentiments of Sunni Islam.
 Simnani was a prolific author, 154 titles are ascribed to him, of which at least 79 exist today.

 Comprehensive Sufi commentaries appear in the 18th century such as the work of Ismail Hakki Bursevi (d.
 1725).
 His work ruh al-Bayan ("The Spirit of Elucidation") is a voluminous exegesis.
 Written in Arabic, it combines the author's own ideas with those of his predecessors (notably, Ibn Arabi and Ghazali).